stac-utils/pystac/docs/api.rst

 Collection Spec
 ---------------

-These classes are representations of the `Collection Spec <https://github.com/radiantearth/stac-spec/tree/v1.0.0-beta.2/collection-spec>`_.
+These classes are representations of the :stac-spec:`Collection Spec <collection-spec>`.

 Collection
 ~~~~~~~~~~